leomosia/blueprint-starter/README.md

 # Blueprint

+Current release: `mvp.2024.7.2.3`

-Blueprint is a local-first operating system built from folders, Markdown files, templates, scripts, and repeatable working practices.
+Blueprint is a local-first operating system for organising life, work, projects, research, and repeated practice using plain files.

-It provides a structured environment for turning thought into organised action and repeated work into durable systems.
+This repository starts with the smallest public form of Blueprint: a clear idea, a working philosophy, and a simple operating loop.

 ## What Blueprint Is

-Blueprint combines:
+Blueprint is built from ordinary materials:

 ```text
 Folders